Many people use food to meet some emotional need in their lives.

 That’s why the Take Back Your Temple program is different.
 Traditional diets are like following a recipe with missing ingredients!

-However, the 5 steps of Take Back Your Temple provides the complete recipe for permanent weight loss.
+However, the 5 Core Habits of Take Back Your Temple provides the complete recipe for permanent weight loss.